310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 {% bubble Tomoya %}
 To be honest, I don’t ever have the time to be worrying about other people.
 I’ve been scraping the barrel just trying to reach the average.

-Still, I can’t keep complaining and saying, *“But for someone like me…”*

-I gotta do everything with all I’ve got.
+Still, I can’t keep complaining and saying, *“But for someone like me…”*… I gotta do everything with all I’ve got.

 Ahh, man!
 Life’s such a pain, dammit~!
 It’s a rollercoaster!